ab77/cloud-harness/README.md

     --ipaddr 8.8.4.4
     --verbose

-Add CustomScript extension to the virtual machine, which will run `bootstrap.sh` to upgrade `WAAgent` as well as un-pack/execute `linux_custom_data.dat`:
+Add `CustomScript` extension to the virtual machine, which will run `bootstrap.sh` to upgrade `WAAgent` as well as un-pack/execute `linux_custom_data.dat` where you can put additional bootstrap commands:

     ./cloud-harness.py azure --action add_resource_extension \
     --service my-hosted-service \
     --deployment my-virtual-machine-deployment \
     --name my-ubuntu-virtual-machine \
-    --extension CustomScript
+    --extension CustomScript \
     --verbose

 Secure the virtual machine, by adding ACLs to the public facing SSH port: